You want smart political talk without the meltdowns?

 And I just wanted to sound off a little bit on this Van Holland situation.

-I was watching it last week and I was like, okay, I can't I can't stay quite anymore.
+I was watching it last week, and I was like, okay, I can't stay quiet anymore.

-And uh the reason is he sound he starts off by saying, I'm gonna go down there and I'm gonna bring him back.
+And the reason is, he starts off by saying, I'm going to go down there and I'm going to bring him back.

 And I'm like, no, you're not.

-He doesn't just get off the plane and say, hi everybody, I'm back and go back to you know, picnicking and stuff like that.
+He doesn't just get off the plane and say, hi, everybody, I'm back and go back to picnicking and stuff like that.

 He has his hearing and he gets sort of removed again.